-Coal Ridge High School phenom Taylor Wiescamp signs on with Northeast Junior College
+Coal Ridge High School phenom Taylor Wiescamp signs on with Northeastern Junior College

 An ordinary household basement has become a handy tool for Colorado student-athletes trying to emulate what they’re missing on the court.